TheRenegadeCoder/sample-programs-website/docs/projects/factorial/c-plus-plus/index.md

 [Factorial](https://sampleprograms.io/projects/factorial) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

 - Angooj Kumar Singh
+- Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 16:05:09.
+The solution was first committed on Oct 09 2019 11:00:44.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution